RadCLIP: Enhancing Radiologic Image Analysis through Contrastive Language-Image Pre-training: Experiments

-\begin{itemize} \item \textbf{RadCLIP evaluation dataset:} \begin{itemize} \item ChestXpert \cite{irvin2019chexpert} \item Crystal Clean Brain Tumor (\cite{CrystalClean}) \item IXI Brain \cite{IXIDataset} \item COVID-CT-MD \cite{afshar2021} \end{itemize} \end{itemize}
+\begin{itemize} \item \textbf{RadCLIP evaluation dataset:} \begin{itemize} \item ChestXpert \cite{irvin2019chexpert} \item Crystal Clean Brain Tumor \cite{CrystalClean} \item IXI Brain \cite{IXIDataset} \item COVID-CT-MD \cite{afshar2021} \end{itemize} \end{itemize}

-For both training and evaluation dataset, all radiologic images were resized to a unified dimension of $224 \times 224$ pixels.
-The image size normalization were conducted on individual imaging acquisition plane (i.e., axial, coronal, and sagital) for 3D volumetric images.
-Then, the intensities of each image was normalized using the z-score normalization method.
+All images were resized to $224 \times 224$ pixels.
+For 3D volumetric images, size normalization was performed on each acquisition plane (axial, coronal, and sagittal), and intensities were standardized using z-score normalization.

-For each 2D/3D radiologic image/volume, we extracted descriptive text from their associated documents and labels.
-The descriptive texts follow a pattern of [body region - imaging modality - disease/medical conditions (if applicable)], for example, [Abdomen CT with Prostate Lesion], or [Brain MRI with Pituitary Tumor].
-Not all text include diseases/medical conditions.
-After curating the text data, we tokenized all descriptions using CLIP's default tokenizer.
+For each 2D/3D image or volume, we extracted descriptive text from associated documents and labels.
+These descriptions follow the pattern [body region – imaging modality – disease/medical condition (if applicable)], e.g., [Abdomen CT with prostate lesion] or [Brain MRI with Pituitary Tumor].
+Not all texts include disease information.
+After curation, we tokenized all descriptions using CLIP’s default tokenizer.

-\subsection{Evaluation strategy}
+\subsection{Evaluation Strategy}

-After RadCLIP pre-training, we investigated the model's performance on downstream tasks as a foundation model.
-We focused on image classification tasks and image-text matching task using 2D or 3D radiologic images.
+After pretraining, we evaluated RadCLIP’s performance on downstream tasks, focusing on image classification and image–text matching using 2D and 3D radiologic images.

-For image classification, we used the linear probing strategy, where we applied RadCLIP (2D image encoder/slice pooling adapter) as a feature extractor, and fit a single-layer linear classifier atop the foundational model's generated features to benchmark performance across various classification tasks \cite{simpleCLR,caron2021unsupervisedlearningvisualfeatures}.
-(Figure \ref{fig_downstream} A-B) This is a common way to assess the foundational model’s radiologic image representation capability for downstream classification tasks without fine-tuning the entire foundation model.
-All linear probing experiments were conducted with five-fold cross-validation on the evaluation datasets, with splits of 70\% training, 10\% validation, and 20\% testing.
+For image classification, we employed a linear probing strategy.
+RadCLIP’s 2D image encoder (with a slice pooling adapter) was used as a feature extractor, and a single-layer linear classifier was trained on the extracted features (see Figure~\ref{fig_downstream} A-B).
+This approach assesses the model’s radiologic image representations without fine-tuning the entire network.
+Experiments were conducted using five-fold cross-validation on the evaluation datasets, with splits of 70\% training, 10\% validation, and 20\% testing.
 Only the linear classifier was updated during training, and performance metrics were averaged across folds to assess robustness and generalizability.